These multi-megapixel monsters are the highest resolution cameras on the open market. Just how far will you go for the ultimate resolving power?

 Crazy money?
 For an amateur, maybe, but for a high-end commercial or fashion photographer, its a business decision like any other, like leasing premises or buying commercial vehicles.
 The XF IQ4 needs careful handling and considerable investment.
 It’s not a walkaround camera you can stuff into a backpack.
 But this, and high-end medium format cameras like it, can achieve a level of quality, precision and control you wouldn’t believe.
 The XF 1Q4 system is so exclusive you can't just go on Amazon and buy one – you have to go through Phase One's specialist dealer network.

-With a massive 102 million pixels, the GFX 100 seizes second place
+With a massive 102 million pixels, the GFX 100 is not so far behind

 Sensor: Medium format | Megapixels: 102MP | Lens mount: Fujifilm G | LCD: 3.2-inch touchscreen, 2.36 million dots | Viewfinder: EVF, 5.76 million dots | Max continuous shooting speed: 5fps | Max video resolution: 4K at 30fps | User level: Professional